paulopperman/cuuv/README.md

 # Threat UUV modeling

 Repository for threat UUV models and simulation.
-Detailed documentation is developed in the [wiki](https://gitlab.nps.edu/team1-cuuv/threat-uuv-modeling/wikis/home).

 # Technology
 *Describe software, languages, and packages required to run the code.*